brbavar/auth-frontend/README.md

-This is the frontend of my auth application, Authogonal, which I have deployed to [Netlify](https://authogonal.netlify.app/).
+This is the frontend of my auth application, [Authogonal](https://authogonal.netlify.app/).